-The Plans module in Otus allows educators to design district-specific academic, behavioral, or personalized learning plans for any student and track their progress across classes and school years.
+The plans module in Otus allows administrators to design district-specific academic, behavioral, or personalized learning plans for any student and track their progress across classes and school years.
 It all starts when an administrator creates a template.

 With the flexible tools in the Template Builder, it's easy to create a unique template for administrators and teachers across the district to enter data and monitor student progress on any type of plan.

-Provide a title, overall scale, and description, and choose customization settings.
+Provide a title, overall scale, and description.
+Then choose customization settings.

 • The status allows educators to identify the current overall status of the plan for each student.
-The scale used here can be different from any Item status (see Add Sections and Items section below).
+The scale used here can differ from any item status (see Add Sections and Items section below).

 • Template Description: Describe the goals and objectives of the plan.
 (5000 character limit)

-• 💡 Tip from the Otus team: Include specific instructions about items in the plan, examples showing what should be entered in each column, and/or what the expected goals or results are.
+💡 Tip: Include specific instructions about items in the plan, examples showing what should be entered in each column, and/or the expected goals or results.

 Example:

-Item rows in the template are comprised of customizable columns.
+Each row or item in the template is comprised of customizable columns.
 Each section can have a unique set of columns.
-For reference, examples of completed templates are included at the bottom of this section.
+We've included examples of completed templates at the bottom of this section.

 1. Enter a Section title (Required).